sandpiper-toolchain/sandplover/docs/source/guides/10min.rst

 ===============

 In your application, you will want to connect to a your own dataset, but more on that later.
-For now, let's use a sample dataset that is distributed with DeltaMetrics.
+For now, let's use a sample dataset that is distributed with sandplover.

 .. doctest::